 What's happening - Thomas Turner Reserve

-We have been working on the detailed design of a new community recreation space at the south western corner of Thomas Turner Reserve.
-This seeks to achieve the vision of the Thomas Turner Reserve Masterplan in creating a high quality park which caters to the needs of local residents, visitors and sporting stakeholders while respecting the existing landscape.
+We are working to create a high-quality park at Thomas Turner Reserve which caters to the needs of local residents, visitors and sporting stakeholders while respecting the existing landscape.

 Next Steps